CrazyRabbitZheng/BubblePopper/README.md

 ## Scoring

 - Each bubble popped = +1 point
-- Game duration = 120 seconds
+- Game duration = 60 seconds
 - Goal: Get the highest score possible!

-## Development Notes
+## 🛠 Development Notes

-- Uses React hooks (useState, useEffect, useRef) for state management
+- Uses React hooks (`useState`, `useEffect`, `useRef`) for state, timers, and animation control.
-- Implements game loops using setInterval for bubble spawning and animation
+- Implements game loops with `setInterval` for bubble spawning and countdown timer.
-- Uses Pressable component for touch input handling
+- Uses `PanResponder` for drag-based input and `TouchableWithoutFeedback` for tap-to-fire.
-- Collision detection between laser and bubbles using distance calculation
+- Collision detection uses **vector projection** from the laser line to each bubble's center.
+- Bubble popping is animated with `Animated.View` (scale and fade).
-- Responsive design that adapts to different screen sizes
+- Responsive layout adapts to different screen sizes using `Dimensions.get('window')`.
+- Laser beam uses `react-native-svg` with a **rainbow gradient line**.
+- Audio effects are implemented using the `expo-av` package.

 ## Project Requirements Met